mackeynichols/ogeviz/README.md

 # ogeviz

 A simple interactive map that shows results for Ontario General Election (OGE) results for applicable races between 2011 to 2022, highlighting incumbents' amount of time in power and the % of potential voters who didn't vote.
+The map is hosted on GitHub pages at https://mackeynichols.github.io/ogeviz/

 <img width="757" height="389" alt="image" src="https://github.com/user-attachments/assets/635f41a4-0814-4553-a2fe-eb8081021ebf" />